Cosroe/Salifort_Motors/README.md

-# Salifort_Motors
+# Salifort Motors HR Project

-Salifort Motors HR project from Google's Advanced Data Analytics course
+In this capstone project, an HR dataset is used to analyze and predict employee churn.